arun-kr-reddy/notes/notes/operating_system.md

 ### process API
 - **application programming interface (API):** functions available to write user programs
-- **process API:** set of system calls provided by OS, some blocking system calls (disk read) can cause process to be blocked & descheduled
+- **process API:** set of system calls provided by OS, some blocking system calls (disk read) can cause process to be blocked and descheduled
 - **portable operating system interface (POSIX) API:** standard set of system calls that compliant OS must implement, ensures program portability, programming language libraries hide details of invoking system calls (`printf` calls `write` system call to write to screen)
   - **`fork()`:** create new child process
   all processes created by forking from a parent, `init` process is ancestor of all processes